theNewDynamic/oregonsadventurecoast.com/content/blog/a-two-day-getaway-in-charleston-oregon.md

 **Simpson Beach (situated directly below Shore Acres)**

 A winding path takes you to this secluded ocean cove.
 You’ll find a small sandy beach bounded by high cliff walls, crashing waves, and views of seals and sea lions and other wildlife.
 Please do not bother the seal pups you may find on the beach.
 They are not lost, only waiting for mom to return.
-And that log that just moved, that’s actually a seal sunning himself, or herself, on this beautiful stretch of sand!
+And that log that just moved, that’s actually a seal sunning himself, or herself, on this beautiful stretch of sand! _(Note: please do not disturb the seals or sea lions you find on the beach.)_

 **Shell Island**

 Part of the Oregon Islands National Wildlife Refuge, Shell Island and the surrounding reefs provide breeding and rest areas for sea birds and Marine mammals.
 Gray whales, Northern Elephant Seals, Harbor Seals, Sea Lions, Stellar Sea Lions, Black Oystercatchers, Great Blue Herons and Pelagic Cormorants can all be viewed at the Shell Island Interpretive Stop.
 There is no public access to the island itself, but viewing points can also be found here and at both Shore Acres State Park and Cape Arago State Park.

 **PRO Tip: Be sure to pack a pair of binoculars so you can view the playful sea lions, harbor seals, and occasional elephant seals from the viewing area overlooking Shell Island.**